Freight Shipping from San Diego to Memphis

 How much does it cost to ship freight from San Diego to Memphis?

-Full truckload (FTL) rates from San Diego, CA to Memphis, TN currently range from $4,356-$5,369 for a standard dry van load over the 2,026-mile route.
+Full truckload (FTL) rates from San Diego, CA to Memphis, TN currently range $4,356-$5,369 (roughly $2.15-$2.66 per mile over 2,026 miles).
 LTL shipments typically cost $1,314-$2,122 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from San Diego to Memphis?